Pirates vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Jack Flaherty (3-4) to the mound for his 12th start this season.
+- The Cardinals' Jordan Montgomery (2-6) will make his 12th start of the season.

 |Opponent